-- The applicant/developer included fire hydrants on the water service supply pipe. - This forms part of the water supply plumbing work to be assessed by the Gold Coast City Council. - The fittings and pipework for the fire hydrants, whether spring or pillar, form part of water supply plumbing work. - The number, location and spacing plus flow and pressures from the hydrant/s do not form part of the water supply plumbing work to be assessed by Gold Coast City Council under the plumbing and drainage work application. - The connection of the hydrant/s to the water supply pipe is required to have an appropriate backflow prevention device.
-The deemed to satisfy requirements would require a check valve at each hydrant connection to the water supply pipe. - The matter to be considered is whether pollution of the water supply on the premises or the Gold Coast City Council's water service to the premises could be caused by plumbing on the premises.(Section 36 SP&DR 2003). - Also could the spring hydrant with a risk management strategy for maintenance prevent backflow or be considered to be an appropriate backflow management device?
+- The applicant/developer included fire hydrants on the water service supply pipe. - This forms part of the water supply plumbing work to be assessed by Council. - The fittings and pipework for the fire hydrants, whether spring or pillar, form part of water supply plumbing work.

+- The number, location and spacing plus flow and pressures from the hydrant/s do not form part of the water supply plumbing work to be assessed by Council under the plumbing and drainage work application. - The connection of the hydrant/s to the water supply pipe is required to have an appropriate backflow prevention device.
+The deemed to satisfy requirements would require a check valve at each hydrant connection to the water supply pipe. - The matter to be considered is whether pollution of the water supply on the premises or Council's water service to the premises could be caused by plumbing on the premises.
+(Section 36 SP&DR 2003). - Also could the spring hydrant with a risk management strategy for maintenance prevent backflow or be considered to be an appropriate backflow management device?